 Restaurant Policy & Issues

 I had an allergic reaction while eating out, even though the waiter said the food I ordered would be safe.
-What are my legal rights against the restaurant?
+What are my legal rights in this case?

 Discrimination and the Americans with Disabilities Act